Ashraf Ghani: Relations with the Taliban

-Flight from Afghanistan
+2021 Taliban offensive and flight from Afghanistan

 The Taliban took control of Afghanistan on 15 August and Ghani was deposed.
 That day, Ghani left Afghanistan with his wife and two close aides to Uzbekistan as the Taliban captured Kabul.
 The Arg, the presidential palace, was captured a few hours later by the group.
-Afghan officials stated that Ghani had left the presidential palace Sunday morning to go to the U.S. embassy.
+Afghan officials stated that Ghani had left the presidential palace Sunday morning to go to the US embassy.
 He has since been described as the former president.
 A senior cabinet minister said that Ghani fled to Tajikistan, however it was then claimed that he landed in Tashkent, capital of Uzbekistan.

 Later that day, Ghani wrote on his Facebook that he thought it was better for him to leave in order to avoid bloodshed and called on the Taliban to protect civilians and said the Taliban now faced a "historic test".
 On 18 August 2021, the United Arab Emirates acknowledged that Ghani and his family were in that country for "humanitarian considerations."
 He was granted stay by the government on humanitarian grounds.

 On 17 August, the Taliban announced that they were actively working to form a government that would be announced over the coming days.
-The same day, first vice president Amrullah Saleh asserted that he was acting president, claiming that if the president is absent, escapes, resigns or dies then the first vice president becomes acting president.
+The same day, first vice-president Amrullah Saleh asserted that he was acting president, claiming that if the president is absent, escapes, resigns or dies then the first vice-president becomes acting president.
 In an 18 August taped address from the UAE, Ghani said he fled to avoid being hanged, and vowed to eventually return to Afghanistan.

 Former MP Elay Ershad, who had worked as Ghani's spokeswoman, was scathing in criticism.
 She said he was "gutless" for fleeing the country.
 Afghanistan's Ambassador to Tajikistan, Mohammad Zahir Aghbar, stated that Interpol should apprehend Ghani for embezzling public funds.
 The Russian embassy in Kabul alleged that Ghani fled with "four cars and a helicopter" full of cash and had to leave some money behind as it would not all fit in.
 Ashraf Ghani, speaking on 18 August 2021 in UAE, has stated that the accusations are baseless.
 To this day, no evidence of the accusation has been presented.
 A former senior official stated that Ghani left in haste.
 He said "He went to Termez in Uzbekistan, where he spent one night and then from there to the UAE (United Arab Emirates).
 There was no money with him.
 He literally just had the clothes he was wearing."